Amy Shouse, MS, LAc

 It was this experience that solidified my interest in the world of integrative and complementary medicine.
 It became my mission to uncover mysterious symptoms and complex issues and find their root cause.
 I decided to go outside of the mainstream medical paradigm, a place that I knew very well.
 My father was an emergency room physician and an internist.
 My grandfather was an OB-GYN.
 I grew up surrounded by a library of medical textbooks.
 I understood mainstream medicine as the truth, however it had profoundly failed me.
 I knew that I needed to pursue a medical degree that had a different view of health and life.
 It was from there that I decided to attend the Acupuncture and Integrative Medicine College in Berkeley, CA.

-I spent hundreds of hours with patients at the AIMC clinic as well as West Berkeley Family Practice and Alta Bates Summit Medical Center.
+I spent thousands of hours with patients at the AIMC clinic as well as West Berkeley Family Practice and Alta Bates Summit Medical Center.
 It was in these settings where I helped people with a wide array of health issues, from smoking cessation, to fertility, to cancer.
 I developed an even deeper interest in complex autoimmune cases and I welcome those who are seeking out answers to chronic conditions.
 As a believer in integrative medicine, I utilize the ancient medicine of China as well as modern, evidence-based medicine known as functional medicine in my practice.
 This East meets West approach is a perfect system under which the practitioner can seek answers to health questions while staying rooted in a holistic paradigm.

 I obtained my B.A. in psychology from San Francisco State University in 2000.
 As a college student, I worked toward understanding the human psyche and mental health.
 This was the springboard from which an interest in total health emerged.
 My work with people with HIV/AIDS in the late 1990’s in San Francisco also helped to underscore the importance of understanding a multi-pronged approach to total health that includes implementing lifestyle changes, nutrition, exercise and surrounding oneself with a loving, healthy community of people who support these goals.